dimachDevNetOps/Ambev-Test/README.md

 # Propose:

-This repo was created only the job opopportunity <b>DevOps Engineer</b>
+This repo was created only to aswer the test challege for the job opopportunity <b>DevOps Engineer</b>
 <br>Upon the opportunity I decided to create a scenario for each one of all the challenges</br>

 # The Original Challenge Repo: